 Hardware vendors have often made claims about the tamper resistance or even the correct functioning of their products which turned out to be unjustified, and the lack of published information about attack techniques made it difficult for customers to evaluate their claims.
-This has led to widespread and expensive security failures in applications such as pay-TV.
+This has led to widespread and expensive security failures in applications such as pay-TV and banking.
 Yet we see the designers of newly fielded systems making the mistakes over and over again.

 Research in hardware security requires a broad range of capabilities.
-This includes not only classical cryptography and computer security know-how, but also expertise in physics, chemistry, material sciences, microelectronics, communication systems and signal processing.
+This includes not only classical cryptography and computer security know-how, but also expertise in physics, electronics, chemistry, material sciences, microelectronics, communication systems and signal processing.
 It often requires the construction of specialised equipment, and it usually takes some practice to acquire laboratory skills - especially where attacks involve techniques such as microprobing silicon chips, analysing unintended radio frequency emanations or the disassembly of software.

-The TAMPER lab consists of faculty members and research students from the Security, Systems, Programming, and Graphics Groups in the Computer Laboratory; it also includes, cooperates with, or stays in close contact with interested researchers of other university departments such as Materials Science and Chemical Engineering.
+The TAMPER lab consists of faculty members and research students from the Security, Systems, Programming, and Graphics Groups in the Computer Laboratory; it also includes, cooperates with, or stays in close contact with interested researchers of other university departments such as Materials Science and Engineering.
 We are sponsored by local and international industry, including chip makers, test equipment vendors and laboratories specialising in semiconductor analysis and electromagnetic interference.

 In the TAMPER Lab, we study existing security products, document how they have been penetrated in the past, develop new attack techniques, and try to forecast how newly available technologies will make it easier to bypass hardware security mechanisms.
 We then develop and evaluate new countermeasures and assist industrial designers in staying ahead of the game, most of all by giving them an advanced understanding of which attack techniques are most dangerous.
 We are especially interested in protection systems for mass-market applications, and in forensic applications.

+We have in-depth expertise in semiconductor and emissions security.
 We are also interested in biometrics, physical seals, signal remanence in storage media, and whatever other technologies come along that may be useful to attack, defence or both.

 - Markus Kuhn — compromising emanations, power analysis, VLSI reverse engineering, smartcard security, conditional access and e-cash applications, bus-encryption processors, low-cost attacks, biometric identification